vr33ni/eisbachtracker-pwa/README.md

 ---

-## 🛠 Build & Preview (test local install button - only works on Chrome)
+## 🛠 Build & Preview (to locally test the install button - only works on Chrome)

     pnpm build      # Builds to ./dist
     pnpm preview    # Locally preview the built PWA